-In the winter months (from November to March) there may not be enough heating (sometimes none) or sufficient blankets to keep everyone warm, we recommend bringing your own sleeping bag.
+In the winter months (from November to March) there may not be enough heating (sometimes none) or sufficient blankets to keep everyone warm, so we recommend bringing your own sleeping bag.

-Morocco is an islamic country, and although Moroccans in the big cities can be very liberal, it is highly appreciated -especially in the rural areas -if you cover your shoulders and your knees.
+Morocco is an Islamic country, and although Moroccans in the big cities can be very liberal, it is highly appreciated -especially in the rural areas -if you cover your shoulders and your knees.
 This is applicable for both men and women.

 The summers can be very hot.
 Don’t forget to bring a hat or something to cover your head.
 Or buy a scarf in the souks of Marrakech.